-The debt yield ratio in commercial real estate is defined as Net Operating Income (NOI) divided by the proposed loan amount times 100.
+What is debt yield?
+It is ratio in commercial real estate is defined as Net Operating Income (NOI) divided by the proposed loan amount times 100.
 It does not use interest rates, amortization schedule, cap rates, LTV or other variables.
-It’s a stand alone metric that cannot be manipulated by changing terms of the loan to make the proposed loan amount more amicable.
-Debt yield is widely used by various lending sources and became common place after the real estate crash.
+It’s a standalone metric that cannot be manipulated by changing terms of the loan to make the proposed loan amount more amicable.
+The debt yield calculation is widely used by various lending sources and became commonplace after the real estate crash.

 Figure out the Net Operating Income of the subject property.
 This is the underwritten cash flow of the property.
 In this example, we’ll use $500,000.
 Next, divide the Net Operating income by the proposed loan amount, $6,000,000 for example, and then multiply the result by 100.